SJUACM/SMS-ChatBot/README.md

 # How To Run

-   - If you do not have git installed, make sure to download it from [here](https://git-scm.com/downloads).
-Installing git will save you a lot of time installing files in the future
-        - Once you have git installed, run `git clone https://github.com/faizancodes/SATA-ChatBot.git` to download all the files from this repository.
+   - Download all the files `git clone https://github.com/faizancodes/SATA-ChatBot.git`

    - Then, run `cd SATA-Chatbot` to navigate to the corresponding folder with all the files you just downloaded and run `pip install -r requirements.txt` to install all the necessary libraries for the program to run

         - If this gives you an error, run `python -m pip install -r requirements.txt` or `py -m pip install -r requirements.txt` and see if that works.

    - Open the `sata_chatbot.py` file and change the `app_id` variable located on line 70 to your designated Wolfram Alpha AppID.